 Dressings will be removed in 1-2 days.
 Pacing wires and chest tubes will be removed after a few days.
 Your medical team will encourage movement and other steps to help prevent complications after surgery.
 Step may include:

 - Frequent deep breathing and coughing exercise to prevent fluid build up in the lungs.

 - Walking as soon as possible after surgery to prevent blood clots in legs.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to reduce your chances of infection during recovery such as:

 You will have reduced activities during your recovery.
 A cardiac rehabilitation program will be arranged.
 You may need to work with a dietitian for a special diet.
 Recovery may include:

 Bypass surgery does not cure heart disease.
-The grafted blood vessels can also become clogged.
-You will be encouraged to make healthy lifestyle changes.
+The grafted blood vessels or other heart vessels can become clogged later on.
+You will be encouraged to make healthy lifestyle changes to prevent future complications.

 It is important for you to monitor your recovery after you leave the hospital.
 Alert your doctor to any problems right away.
 If any of the following occur, call your doctor: